 BSX hopes to bring the LVL Hydration Band to market in August 2017 and their internal tests show +/- 0.5% accuracy.
 That’s good enough for me, if true.

-I don’t need it to also be a HRM or an activity tracker.
-I don’t need it to interface to my smartphone in real-time and I don’t even really need a Garmin CIQ data field.
+I don’t need it to also be a HRM or an activity tracker (although I think it will be).
+I don’t need it to interface to my smartphone in real-time (it probably will) and I don’t even really need a Garmin CIQ data field (yet it will have one).
 The latter would be nice.
 All I need is my hydration status right here, right now.
 And ‘now’ can also mean at the end of my swim set when I’m waist deep in water.

 Apparently, in the UK, simple dehydration is a major contributing factor to death of the elderly in hospitals.
 That’s pretty scandalous, if true.